nunovaladao/42_Philosophers_lev3/README.md

 ```

 ## Implementation
-In this project, we use the following synchronization mechanisms to ensure safe concurrent execution:
+In this project, I use the following synchronization mechanisms to ensure safe concurrent execution:

 **`Threads:`** Each philosopher is implemented as a separate thread, allowing them to run concurrently.